 a group of college men and women

-Students interested in Range Science should try out for the competitive Range Plant Identification Team and the Undergraduate Range Management Exam Team.
-These teams are sent to represent MSU at the annual contests held in conjunction with the annual International Society for Range Management Convention.
+• Mission: This club has ties to the Society for Range Management.
+Functions include sponsorship of an Undergraduate Range Management Exam Team (URME), and an International Range Plant Identification team; promotion of diverse guest speakers and field trips.
+Teams are sent to annual contests held in conjunction with the annual International Society for Range Management Convention.
 The club meets on the second and fourth Tuesday of each month in Animal Bioscience Building, Room 238.

-Advisor: Dr. Craig Carr, craig.carr@montana.edu
+• Advisor: Dr. Craig Carr, craig.carr@montana.edu

 Sigma Alpha Agricultural Sorority